Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Introduction

 \begin{thmx} Let $n\geq3$ be odd.
 Let $d\in\mathds{N}$ be not a square and $\sigma\in\Gal(\mathds{Q}(\sqrt{d})/\mathds{Q})$ non-trivial.
 There exists $g\geq2$ such that the $\mathds{Q}$-arithmetic subgroup $\SU(\I_{n},\sigma;\mathds{Z}[\sqrt{d}])$ of $\SL(n,\mathds{R})$ contains infinitely many $\MCG(S_g)$-orbits of thin Hitchin representations of $\pi_1(S_g)$. \end{thmx}

-See Theorem \ref{theoremplus} for a slightly stronger version of this result.
-Theorem \ref{theorem1} should be compare to the result of Borel which states that there is only finitely many arithmetic surfaces of a given genus up to isometry (see Theorem 11.3.1 in \cite{Maclachlan_ArithmeticHyperbolic3Manifolds}).
-Note that the group $\SL(n,\mathds{Z})$ for $n$ odd is not part of our list but has been shown to contain infinitely many conjugacy classes of thin Hitchin representations by Long and Thistlethwaite \cite{Long_ZariskidensesurfaceSL2k+1Z}.
-This result was also announced\footnote{They announced that for $n\geq 5$ odd, $\SL(n,\mathds{Z})$ contains infinitely many $\MCG$-orbits of thin Hitchin representations.} by Burger, Labourie and Wienhard (see Theorem 24 in \cite{Wienhard_InvitationHigherTeichmuller} and \cite{Burger_OnIntegerPointHitchin}).
+Equivalently, the $\mathds{Q}$-arithmetic subgroup $\SU(\I_{n},\sigma;\mathds{Z}[\sqrt{d}])$ contains infinitely many $\SL(n,\mathds{R})$-conjugacy classes of Zariski-dense surface subgroups of genus $g$ which are the image of Hitchin representations.
+Theorem \ref{theorem1} should be compared to the result of Borel which states that there are only finitely many arithmetic surfaces of a given genus up to isometry (see Theorem 11.3.1 in \cite{Maclachlan_ArithmeticHyperbolic3Manifolds}).
+To guarantee that the representations we construct are not in the same $\MCG(S_g)$-orbit, we show that their sets of traces have different congruence properties.

+Note that the group $\SL(n,\mathds{Z})$ for $n$ odd is not part of our list but has been shown to contain thin Hitchin representations by Long and Thistlethwaite \cite{Long_ZariskidensesurfaceSL2k+1Z}.
+This result was also announced by Burger, Labourie and Wienhard (see Theorem 24 in \cite{Wienhard_InvitationHigherTeichmuller} and \cite{Burger_OnIntegerPointHitchin}).
 Together with Proposition \ref{propositionprime} below, this implies the following.

 \begin{corox} Let $p\neq2$ be a prime.
 All non-uniform lattices of $\SL(p,\mathds{R})$ contain a thin Hitchin representation. \end{corox}